jQueryMike/click-app/README.md

 ### Comments
 Comments have been added to VehicleManagerHook and utils functions but could be used more widely.

+### Other
+The app is currently limited to cars, this could be expanded to include other vehicle types.
+The fields in the vehicle object could be expanded to include images.

 ## Getting Started